-Jack White's Third Man Records relaunches public access channel "from home" | NME
+Jack White's Third Man Records launches at-home concert series

 “We’re attempting to capture the lunacy and creativity of this incredibly unique time and present it through an early MTV meets late-night UHF psychedelic experience.
 Join us, while we laugh through the tears in the rain… Fuck Trump,” Third Man co-founder Ben Swank said in a press statement.

+The first two episodes of Third Man Public Access, livestreamed late March, featured Teddy and the Rough Riders and Luke Schneider.
+Both were filmed at Third Man Records’ headquarters with social distancing guidelines in mind.

+“Please be assured that we have fewer than 10 people in the Blue Room (and at TMR HQ in general), and everyone is staying more than 6 ft apart,” Third Man Records said in each video’s description.

-Third Man Records have promised to share more episodes in the coming weeks.
+Third Man Records has promised to share more Third Man Public Access episodes in the coming weeks.